RFinder

 RFinder ("repeater finder") is a subscription-based website and mobile app.
 RFinder's main service is the World Wide Repeater Directory (WWRD), which is a directory of amateur radio repeaters.
 RFinder is the official repeater directory of several amateur radio associations.
 RFinder has listings for several amateur radio modes, including FM, D-STAR, DMR, and ATV.

 World Wide Repeater Directory

 Repeaters are listed in the directory along with its call sign, Maidenhead Locator System and GPS coordinates, transmit/receive offset ("split"), CTCSS and DCS squelch settings, and VoIP settings (IRLP and Echolink nodes).
 The directory has over 50,000 repeater listings in over 170 countries.

-Website

-The RFinder website has several search options including for routes.

-Forums

-RFinder user forums is for help and support for the app and hardware.

-Mobile app

-RFinder has mobile apps for Android and iOS.
-When using the mobile app, RFinder can display the distance to repeaters, based on the mobile device's current location.

-ARRL Repeater Directory

-The ARRL publishes the ARRL Repeater Directory which contains over 31,000 repeater listings for the US and Canada with listings provided by RFinder.

 Subscription

 RFinder requires a subscription.
 A one-year subscription is US$12.99.

 Radio programming software

 Some radio programming software applications can query RFinder and download repeater listing to program radios.
 Compatible software includes: